 #3: An actual custom PC board is best, preferably a multilayer with at least a ground plane (no, pours & fills don't count—they're pretty worthless for this kind of work).
-Otherwise use wire-wrap.
-Wire wrap (WW) gives good density and lets you get parts close together so the connections are short and relatively straight, improving AC performance.
+Otherwise, use wire-wrap.
+Admittedly, wire wrap (WW) supplies have become more expensive since I originally wrote this; but WW gives good density and lets you get parts close together so the connections are short and relatively straight, improving AC performance.
 Here is the bottom of my primary workbench computer:

 and of a small Commodore 64 expansion board I made 15 years ago:

 These don't have any plane (and from the oscilloscope displays of waveforms with lots of ringing, the larger, faster board above could sure use one), but it would be all the better if you have at least a ground plane, which you can get inexpensively with protoboard like Twin Industries' 8100-series boards, if not also a Vcc (or Vdd—same thing) plane (ie, a power plane) which you can get inexpensively with their 8200-series boards, shown here: